JTM 8th grade IB Community Project

-Students will keep track of their individual work on their digital process journal, which can be accessed through Office365 with individual logins.
-There, students will find a OneNote notebook with three major sections: A collaborative space for them to interact with one another, a content library (view only) in which project guidelines and tips are posted, and then their individual process journal in which they can record notes, pictures, diagrams, emails, reflections, etc.
+Students will keep track of their individual work on their process journal, which might be a spiral notebook, or Google classroom account.
+This is a collaborative space for them to interact with one another, record their research, collect process pictures, brainstorm, draw diagrams, refer to emails, write reflections, etc.

 How will students be assessed?

 The students will present their long-term project in late March at an evening event to community members, teachers, multi-aged students, peers, and parents.
 Some groups will be asked to share their projects with current 7th graders later in the spring, so that 7th graders have a chance to begin thinking about this over the summer.

 Students will be scored on the mini-lessons required for project progress, but the project as a whole does not have a final score attached to it.
 Teachers will use their IB rubrics to assess the work.
 For example, if students find they need to write a formal letter or email to a congressperson, teachers might design a lesson to support this, and students might be scored on the IB Criteria C: Producing Text rubric for ELA class.